What is vulvovaginal candidiasis?

 - Itching, soreness and/or burning discomfort in the vagina and vulva

-- Bright red rash affecting inner and outer parts of the vulva, sometimes spreading widely in the groin to include pubic areas, inguinal areas and thighs.
+- Bright red rash affecting inner and outer parts of the vulva, sometimes spreading widely in the groin to include pubic areas, groin and thighs.

 How is the diagnosis of vulvovaginal candidiasis made?